HimaxWiseEyePlus/Himax-AIoT-NB-G3-SDK-Azure-RTOS/Himax-AIoT-NB-G3_user_guide/README.md

   9. GREEN LED x2 and RED LEDx1 and BLUE LEDx1
   10. Micro USB cable: Debug Board (I2C/SPI/Flash Download)

-Note:Connect with Himax-AIoT-NB-G3 and Debug mode simultaneously with USB cable in debug mode and Himax-AIoT-NB-G3 with USB cable in normal operaton mode.
+Note:Connect with Himax-AIoT-NB-G3 and Debug mode simultaneously with USB cable in debug mode and Himax-AIoT-NB-G3 with USB cable in normal operation mode.

   <a href="docs/HX6539-A_HWUG(AIOT-NB-G3)_preliminary_v01_20210906.pdf" target="_blank">Hardware User Guide PDF</a>